RTL-SDR dongle case & some design tips for FDM technology

 And that’s it!, really nothing fancy 😉

-In order to make a simple shielding of the RTL-SDR dongle, you can cover the case halves with thin copper foil from the inside and then connect them to the GND in the USB connector.
+In order to make a simple shielding of the RTL-SDR dongle case, you can cover the case halves with thin copper foil from the inside and then connect them to the GND in the USB connector.

 Below you can see a render from each step of the design process: